 Make your lease terms very clear, and know what utilities you would be paying for, such as electricity, gas, and water.

 Get an idea of the wide price range of utilities such as heat and AC for the unit.
-Ask neighbors in similar units the general price range for heating/cooling.
+Ask neighbors in similar apartments the general price range for heating/cooling.

 When signing the lease, dress well, and ask for a discount, this leaves a good impression on the landlord, and you may save some money by just dressing up nice.
 It’s a win-win.
 If the leasing agent or landlord promises to do something before you move in, it needs to be written into the lease, or it may not happen.